YassinAnalytics/video-games-sales-analysis/README.md

 -	JP_sales: number with decimal, using local US
 -	Other_sales: number with decimal, using local US
 -	Global_sales: number with decimal, using local US
--	Year left as a text to not impact the dataset because of 271 NA
+-	Year: left as a text to not impact the dataset because of 271 NA

 Creating some measures for the analysis for global view and region view:
 -	Number of games: COUNTROWS(vgsales)